Sleep Disorders

 • Perhaps the greatest difficulty in evaluating immunotherapy for paraneoplastic disorders is the confounding effect of tumor treatment.
 When patients receive concomitant tumor treatment and immunotherapy, it becomes difficult to discern the impact of each therapy on the neurologic outcome.
 For many syndromes, increasing evidence shows that immunotherapy is more likely to be effective when the tumor is also treated successfully. |

 Several potential explanations exist for the disappointingly poor response to immunotherapy in many patients.
 The continuing presence of even a small tumor burden seems to provide an "antigenic drive" for further neuronal injury.
 It is also likely that current immunotherapies do not adequately gain access to the central nervous system and do not effectively abrogate an ongoing autoimmune response that is "sequestered" in the central nervous system.
-Unfortunately, for many central syndromes, it is likely that patients have already suffered neuronal death or irreversible injury by the time the diagnosis of a paraneoplastic disorder is made.
+Unfortunately, for many central syndromes, patients likely have already suffered neuronal death or irreversible injury by the time a paraneoplastic disorder is diagnosed.

 Theoretical concern exists that if paraneoplastic disorders arise from an immune response directed against the tumor, attempts to treat the neurologic disorder with immunosuppression may adversely affect the evolution of the tumor.
 At this time, no definite evidence shows that patients given immunosuppressive treatment have a worse tumor outcome.

-When a paraneoplastic disorder arises during pregnancy, the search for a tumor, tumor removal, and adequate immunologic therapy are vitally important for the maternal-fetal outcomes.
-The side effects of diagnostic imaging (for example, CT chest/abdomen/pelvis) need to be weighed against the risks associated with the lack of a timely diagnosis and treatment.
+When a paraneoplastic disorder arises during pregnancy, the search for a tumor, tumor removal, and adequate immunologic therapy are vital for maternal-fetal outcomes.
+The side effects of diagnostic imaging (for example, CT chest/abdomen/pelvis) must be weighed against the risks associated with the lack of a timely diagnosis and treatment.

-Most pregnant women are able to safely undergo cerebrospinal fluid testing and can have MRI/ultrasound modalities employed as an initial strategy of tumor detection.
+Most pregnant women can safely undergo cerebrospinal fluid testing and can have MRI/ultrasound modalities employed as an initial strategy for tumor detection.

-Immunologic therapies such as intravenous steroids and intravenous immunoglobulins can generally be safely administered in pregnant women (with specific trimester precautions) when benefits clearly outweigh the risks.
-This decision should be always discussed with an obstetrician in charge of the patient’s care.
+Immunologic therapies such as intravenous steroids and intravenous immunoglobulins can generally be safely administered in pregnant women (with specific trimester precautions) when the benefits clearly outweigh the risks.
+This decision should always be discussed with an obstetrician in charge of the patient’s care.

 In patients not responding to the first-line treatment who are rapidly deteriorating (for example, seizing), a second-line therapy such as rituximab should be instituted.
-A limited amount of literature and experience suggests that rituximab can be safely administered to pregnant women in life-threatening situations and in disorders that carry a high risk of morbidity and mortality to the mother and fetus if not treated on a timely manner.
+A limited amount of literature and experience suggests that rituximab can be safely administered to pregnant women in life-threatening situations and in disorders that carry a high risk of morbidity and mortality to the mother and fetus if not treated promptly.
 In the world of neuroimmunology, patients with neuromyelitis optica frequently receive rituximab during pregnancy.
-A retrospective study, though based on a small sample size (102), showed no increased risk of spontaneous abortion or an increased risk of fetal malformation in babies exposed to rituximab in utero (07).
+A retrospective study, though based on a small sample size (102), showed no increased risk of spontaneous abortion or an increased risk of fetal malformation in babies exposed to rituximab in utero (13).
 Long-term effects of in utero exposure to rituximab have never been studied in an organized fashion.
+A case series demonstrated that patients often experience obstetric complications, but newborns had normal development despite immunotherapy use during pregnancy in 64% of cases (30).

 Patients with Lambert-Eaton myasthenic syndrome may develop severe, prolonged weakness, respiratory insufficiency, or both with neuromuscular blocking agents.